How do you check your ESTA expiry date?

 Checking if your ESTA is still valid is relatively straightforward.
-Use the ESTA online checking service, inputting your passport number and date of birth to retrieve your details.
+You can use the ESTA online checking service, inputting your passport number and date of birth to retrieve your details.

 The results will return one of the following:

-- ESTA application not authorized – your application has been denied and you are not permitted to travel visa-free.
+- ESTA Application Not Authorized – The application has been denied and you are not permitted to travel visa-free.
 You will instead need to apply for a relevant visa to travel to the US.

 If your ESTA is no longer valid, you will need to complete a new ESTA application form.

 You only need valid ESTA for when you travel to the US.
-You can still travel if your ESTA is due to expire once you are in the US during the maximum 90-day visit period.
+Your ESTA must be valid on the date you are entering the US, but you can still travel if your ESTA is due to expire once you are in the US.
+Remember, however, that you cannot stay in the US for longer than 90 days if you have entered the country under ESTA.

 When should I apply for ESTA?

-You must have a valid and approved ESTA in place when you travel or it is likely you will be denied boarding.
+You must have a valid and approved ESTA in place when you travel or you should expect to be denied boarding.

 How long is ESTA processing?